 For an example showing how to perform file-level impact analysis to find and run the tests affected by modified files, see Perform Impact Analysis with a Project.

 To investigate dependencies, run a dependency analysis on your project.

-In the Simulink Project tree, select Dependency Analysis.
+In the project, in the Views pane, select Dependency Analysis.
 If you want to analyze the dependencies of external toolboxes, select Options > Analyze External Toolboxes.

 The Impact View graph displays the structure of all analyzed dependencies in the project.
 Project files that are not detectable dependencies of the analyzed files do not appear on the graph.

 After you run the first dependency analysis of your project, clicking Analyze again produces incremental updates.
 If you want to analyze changes in external toolboxes, turn off the incremental update option.

 After performing dependency analysis, the Impact view shows: